Cloud-Monkey/micro-e-commerce-django-paypal/README.md

 **All Auth - All Users who wish to create an account**

 Django AllAuth provides a comprehensive, customisable authentication system that keeps user data safe.
 If a customer wishes to register an account they may enter their username and email and password x 2 to ensure precision.
-Upon submitting the form the user will receive an email to validate their email and then sign in to Button mashers.
-Similar to all form fields throughout the site, I have applied my own styling to keep in line with Button mashers's design.
-The log in page is similar to the register page with the log out page presenting the user with two buttons to continue the log out process or to return home.
+Upon submitting the form the user will receive a message to inform them of succes and then sign in to Button mashers.

+Consistent with the styling of all form fields across the site, I have customized the design to align with Button Mashers' overall aesthetic.
+The login page mirrors the registration page, while the logout page offers users two options: to proceed with the logout process or to return to the homepage.

 Feedback is continually released to the user through toast messages to confirm successful registration, log in and log out.

-AllAuth handles password reset by sending an email to the user with a link to change their password to something new.

-**Account - Registered, logged in User**

-**All Products - All Users**

-**Articles - All Users/Admin CRUD**

-**Cart - All Users**

-**Checkout - All Users**

-**Admin Dashboard - Logged in Admin/Superuser only**

 When developing this project it was important to me to have a separate Admin area accessible via the frontend, in addition to the Django Backend Panel.
 I fulfilled this by separating out the CRUD features for the Admin/Superuser into an Admin Dashboard.
 This provides a direct link to editable forms for adding/editing products and articles.
 A separated 'Admin' view (viewable only to the Admin when they are logged in) has been created for Articles and Products with lists that display 'Edit' and 'Delete' Buttons.
 The 'Add' buttons bring the Admin directly to adding products or articles.
 Crispy Forms and Summernote render forms that allow for a high degree of editing, manipulation and connection to the database models.
 Defensive design for deletion of items appears in the form of a 'Delete Confirmation' modal.